KNOWLEDGE BASE CE Marking - Licensing

 Other Resources

-ANSI, American National Standards Institute: https://ansi.org/default.aspx
+ANSI, American National Standards Institute

-European Co-operation for Accreditation: http://www.european-accreditation.org?
+European Co-operation for Accreditation

-European Union law portal: https://europa.eu/european-union/law_en
+European Union law portal

 Labeling Requirements (Textiles)